JaCaLla/RiMoTCA/README.md

 # CombineAPIRrest
 This repository contains a sample iOS application.
 The app implements a simple iOS app that implements TCA (The Composable Architecture).
-This is the base code used in following post [Harnessing NFC Technology in your iOS App](https://javios.eu/blog)
+This is the base code used in following post [Dip your toes in middle of TCA ocean](https://javios.eu/blog)

 ## 🎥 Demo Video